Department of Mechanical Engineering

 Undergraduate Program

-Successful completion of the approved curriculum results in the award of the Bachelor of Science in Mechanical Engineering (B.S.M.E.) degree.
+Successful completion of the approved curriculum results in the award of the Bachelor of Science (B.S.M.E.) in mechanical engineering.
 Our program educational objectives are based on the needs of our constituencies.
 We focus on the professional and personal development of our students and continuously assess and improve our undergraduate curriculum.
 Our department is a college and university leader in the use of innovative teaching methods, vertical curriculum integration, and applied design projects.
 Students interact frequently and personally with the faculty and are mentored and advised by them.
 The strengths of our program are a solid engineering science foundation (as demonstrated by the outstanding performance of our graduates on the nationwide Fundamentals of Engineering Exam, a required precursor to becoming a licensed professional engineer); a strong design experience featuring the design and construction of several projects; and laboratory experience featuring hands-on skills, state-of-the-art instrumentation, broad exposure to instrumentation and principles, and a senior project.
 These strengths also include multiple teamwork experiences, including the opportunity to lead and to serve in team roles; the substantial use of appropriate engineering tools, including the best available software; and multiple communication experiences, including written and oral presentations.

 The Mechanical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Program Criteria for Mechanical and Similarly Named Engineering Programs.